 Loans to cover initial start-up costs

-Translators and on-site support to fully explain the significance of the waste reduction program, and to guide businesses through the transition
+Translators and on-site support to fully explain the significance of the waste reduction program and guide businesses through the transition

 Proper signage informing customers of upcoming changes

 In the future, the UVFC should consider joining a sharing program such as Green2Go.
 With the support of University Village, this program will be beneficial not only for the environment, but for the businesses and customers as well.